ADHD & Focus

 ADHD in adults responds to a combination of approaches.
 We're not going to tell you to buy another planner.

 Structure that accounts for how your brain works.
 Not "be more disciplined."
-Instead: body doubling (working alongside someone else), time blocking with external timers, breaking tasks into absurdly small steps, and building reward into the process.
-These aren't hacks.
-They're accommodations for a brain that needs different inputs to activate.
+Instead: body doubling (working alongside someone else, since just being in the same room often makes it easier to start), time blocking with external timers, breaking tasks into absurdly small steps, and building reward into the process.

-ADHD treatment in adults typically involves weekly therapy sessions for 12 to 16 weeks, focused on building specific skills for time management, emotional regulation, and task initiation.
+ADHD treatment in adults typically involves weekly sessions for 12 to 16 weeks, focused on building specific skills for time management, emotional regulation, and task initiation.
 Most people we work with report noticeable improvement within 4 to 6 sessions, even before they've finished the full course.

 Not sure where to start?